Skip to main content

 Program: Operational solutions

-Project Leader: Daniel Franks
+Project Leader: Dr Daniel Franks

 The Australian mining sector faces sustainability challenges like resource depletion, waste generation, and unequal benefits distribution.
 There is no comprehensive information on potential mineral by-products.
 The proposed Atlas of Australian mineral by-products aims to fill this gap, enhancing circular economy efforts.
 CRC TiME, leveraging regional partnerships, will drive this initiative, identifying data needs and stakeholders to develop a user-led Atlas, promoting circular economy transitions and sustainable mining practices.